 Section 07

-Where community banks get this wrong
+Where community banks still get this wrong

 - They confuse a vendor packet with a bank control framework.
 Useful input, wrong owner.